Decades after war, Vietnam and the U.S. battle a legacy of bombs

 This week, Gottemoeller pushed the button and four simultaneous explosions sent plumes of debris into the air.

 But clearing efforts could take generations.
-Just 2.5 million square meters have been reclaimed since Britain-based Mines Advisory Group (MAG) started working in Quang Tri 15 years ago.
+Just 2.5 million square metres have been reclaimed since Britain-based Mines Advisory Group (MAG) started working in Quang Tri 15 years ago.

 "Vietnam is the most contaminated place I've worked," said Daniel Dobb, a MAG field manager.
 "We're finding items all the time, possibly over 100 items a week."